 - Specify a different host — to specify a Linux server that is not added to the Veeam Backup & Replication infrastructure.

 - Use a temporary helper appliance — to use a temporary helper appliance.
 If you select this option, the wizard will include a step for configuring the helper appliance.

 - [For the Specify different host option] In the Linux Server window, specify the helper host name and connection setting:

-- At the Host name field, specify the IP address or the host name of the Linux server which will be used as a helper host.
+- At the Host name field, specify the IPv4 or IPv6 address or the host name of the Linux server which will be used as a helper host.
 Note that you can use IPv6 addresses only if IPv6 communication is enabled as described in IPv6 Support.

 - From the Credentials list, select an account that will be used to connect to the helper host.
 If you haven't added the account before, click the Add button on the right of the Credentials list and follow the instructions described in section Linux Accounts.

 - If you want to change the default SSH settings, click Advanced and configure SSH settings as described in Specify Credentials and SSH Settings.